-The study involves adults with moderate-to-severe Chronic Obstructive Pulmonary Disease (COPD), a long‑term breathing problem that makes it hard to get enough air in and out of the lungs.
-The investigational medicine, identified as PF-07275315, is given as a small liquid injection under the skin (subcutaneous administration).
-Some participants will receive a matching placebo, which looks the same but does not contain the active drug.
+The study looks at adults who have Chronic Obstructive Pulmonary Disease that is moderate‑to‑severe, meaning they have long‑term breathing difficulty that is not mild.
+The medicine being tested is called PF-07275315, which is given as a small injection under the skin (subcutaneous).
+Participants will receive either this medicine or a placebo, which looks the same but does not contain the active drug.

 Bulgaria